turingschool/curriculum/source/academy/assessments/scrabble.markdown

 ### 1. Ruby Syntax & API

-* 4: Developer is able to write Ruby with a minimum of reference or debugging
+* 4: Developer is able to comfortably implement solutions using the best-choice tools Ruby has to offer
-* 3: Developer is able to write Ruby with some debugging of fundamental concepts
+* 3: Developer is able to comfortably implement solutions in Ruby
 * 2: Developer is generally able to write Ruby, but gets stuck on or needs help with fundamental concepts
 * 1: Developer spends significant time debugging elementary syntax or concepts